diracdeltafunk/SmallCategories-site/README.md

 # SmallCategories-site

-The code for [smallcats.info](https://smallcats.info) (coming soon!), a website for navigating the [SmallCategories database](https://github.com/diracdeltafunk/SmallCategories).
+The code for [smallcats.info](https://smallcats.info), a website for navigating the [SmallCategories database](https://github.com/diracdeltafunk/SmallCategories).